agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ---
 layout: chapter
-title: "POMDPs and Agents Who Learn From Observation"
+title: "POMDPs- Agents Learning from Observations"
-description: Mathematical framework, implementation in WebPPL, Gridworld and restaurants example, bandit problems.
+description: Mathematical framework, implementation in WebPPL, Restaurant Choice and Bandit examples.
 ---

 ## Introduction: Learning about the world from observation

 The previous chapters included MDPs where the transition function is *stochastic*.
 As a consequence of stochasticity, the agent is *uncertain* about the result of taking an action in a given state.
 For instance, the agent in the Hiking Problem is uncertain whether choosing the move "right" will result in going right or falling down the hill.
 This kind of uncertainty cannot be altered or reduced observation.
 Transitions occur according to a fixed probability distribution with no parameters the agent can learn from experience.
-In terms of an agent's uncertainty, an MDP is like a "fair" casino game or lottery, where observing the winning ticket one week does not reduce the agent's uncertainty over the outcome the following week.
+In terms of an agent's uncertainty, an MDP is like a fair lottery, where observing the winning ticket one week does not reduce the agent's uncertainty over the outcome the following week[^mdp].

+[^mdp]: This doesn't mean MDPs always represent real-world problems with the structure of lotteries or casino games.
+The MDP could represent a situation where events are deterministic but the transition function is either unknown or is too complex to include in the model.

 In contrast, we often face problems where our uncertainty can be *reduced* by observation.
 In choosing between restaurants, we rarely have complete knowledge of restaurants in the neighborhood.
 We are uncertain about opening hours, the chance of getting a table, the quality of restaurants, the exact distances between locations, and so on.
 This uncertainty can be reduced by observation: we walk to a restaurant and see whether it's open.
 In other examples, the environment is stochastic but the agent can gain knowledge of the *distribution* on outcomes.
 For example, in Multi-arm Bandit problems, the agent learns about the distribution over rewards given by each of the arms.